BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.6875in;height:5.04167in" />

-At this point we will not be able to come back for a bit, so make sure you’re ready with all the Pokémon you want to catch on this island for now, and every quest you wanted to finish.
+At this point we will not be able to come back for a bit, so make sure you’re ready with all the Pokemon you want to catch on this island for now, and every quest you wanted to finish.

 Once you’re ready, head into the Aquarium/gym and go into the backroom.